jan146/msi-gns3vm/README.md

 # cloud-init
 For cloud-init, all you need is the `cloud-init.yaml` file, which can be downloaded from Github on your browser or by cloning the repository (`git clone https://github.com/jan146/msi-gns3vm.git` and the file should be located inside the `msi-gns3vm` directory).<br>
-I've included an example for configuring a Microsoft Azure VM, however the process shouldn't be to different on other platforms.
+I've included an example for configuring a Microsoft Azure VM, however the process shouldn't be too different on other platforms.

 ### Microsoft Azure example